deloachcd/caffeine-minus/README.md

-# Kaffeine
+# caffeine-minus
-## Port of 'Caffeine' from macOS to KDE
+## Port of 'Caffeine' from Windows/macOS as a KDE plasmoid

-This is a button that allows to run script when toggled (on and off scripts) and to monitor status by status script.
+This is a button that allows the user to keep the screen unlocked temporarily while active from the taskbar.
+It's a really simple, but useful application.

-### Why yet another port of this?
+### Why yet another port of Caffeine for Linux?
-Because the other port of this for KDE is too complicated for my taste.
+Because every other port of Caffeine is too complicated for my taste.
-This is the caveman version of that, because I don't need it to do anything besides just keep the screen unlocked when I click on it.
+This is the caveman version of the software, it just fakes pressing the "Pause/Break" key at a user-defined interval defaulting to just under a minute.
+No Python, no CMake, no integration with other applications, it just keeps the screen alive when you click it in the taskbar, and stops when you click it again.

 ### Dependencies
 There is a single dependency, depending on the display server utilized: